NolanReda/portfolio-Nolan-Reda/README.md

-# final-project
+# Nolan Reda's Portfolio

-A full stack JavaScript solo project.
+---

+A portfolio website to display the talents of myself.